yuvalmGS/gigaspaces-wiki-jekyll/sbp/finding-partition-load.markdown

 # Using a Task Executor

-The [first example|^GetMinLoadPartition-TaskExecutors.zip] shows an implementation of DistributedTask that can be used in scenarios where you want to run ad-hoc queries.
+The depanlinkfirst exampletengahlink/attachment_files/sbp/GetMinLoadPartition-TaskExecutors.zipbelakanglink shows an implementation of DistributedTask that can be used in scenarios where you want to run ad-hoc queries.
 Usage instructions are similar to the Task Executors Example.
 Business logic does not have to be on the cluster, it is dynamically transported to the server side and executed remotely.

 Example is trying to find a partition with least number of objects and uses GigaSpaces SpaceRuntimeInfo API to get the count of objects.
 This API is lot faster compared to the count API and is preferred way of getting object counts.